gkatsikas/snf/README.md

 ----
   * `cd ${SNF_HOME}`
   * Build SNF according to INSTALL
-  * Modify ./input/property_file accordingly to create the chains you wish
-  * Write your own Click configurations and put them into input/nf_repo
+  * Create an input property of your wished service chain, following the example in: `input/tests/tests.prop`
-    * Make sure that input/nf_repo/ contains the Click configurations you specify in the property_file
+    * Make sure that the Click configurations you specify in the property file are valid paths.
-    * You can use our test Click implementations
-  * `./run.sh <snf-exec> <your property file>` will load the property file and generate the synthesized chain in the specified folder (property file).
   * SNF can be instructed (via the property file) to generate either a Click or a FastClick synthesized service chain.
 This allows to reap the benefits of FastClick's advanced thread scheduling, computational batching, and fast user-space I/O, while maintainig compatibility with Click.

 D. Run SNF
 ----
+To synthesize and deploy your service chain do:
+  * `./run.sh <snf-exec> <your property file>` will load the property file and generate the synthesized chain in the specified folder.
-  * Click-based SNF: `click <path-to-snf.click>`
+  * To run a Click-based SNF: `click <path-to-snf.click>`
-  * (Fast)Click-based SNF with DPDK: `click --dpdk -c ffff -n 4 -- <path-to-dpdk-snf.click>`
+  * To run a (Fast)Click-based SNF with DPDK: `click --dpdk -c ffff -n 4 -- <path-to-dpdk-snf.click>`

 III.
 Multi-core SNF
 ------